corda/corda/docs/source/key-concepts-transactions.rst

 Time-window
 ^^^^^^^^^^^
-In some cases, we want a transaction proposed to only be approved during a certain time-window.
+In some cases, we want a proposed transaction to only be approved during a certain time-window.
 For example:

 * An option can only be exercised after a certain date
 * A bond may only be redeemed before its expiry date

 In such cases, we can add a *time-window* to the transaction.
-Time-windows specify the time window during which the transaction can be committed.
+Time-windows specify the time period during which the transaction can be committed.
+The notary pool enforces time-window validity.
 We discuss time-windows in the section on :doc:`key-concepts-time-windows`.

 Notary
 ^^^^^^